-Now is a good time to be selling a house in Illinois!
-According to Zillow Research, property values in the Land of Lincoln rose 1.12% in 2019, and are projected to rise a further 5.53% over the next year.
+Your timing is good if you're selling a house in Illinois now.
+As of January 31, 2024, property values in the Land of Lincoln increased 5.88% over the previous year.
+Illinois home values are projected to rise a further 4.1% over the next year.

-Selling a home isn't easy.
-It's a high-stakes, complex transaction and requires a considerable amount of time and expertise to get a good outcome.
-If you're looking to sell your Illinois home for the best price — and minimize stress along the way — you need to find a top-rated real estate agent in your area.
+If you're looking to sell your Illinois house for the best price — and minimize stress along the way — find a top-rated real estate agent in your area.

-The best Illinois listing agents know exactly what local buyers want and how to reach them.
-They'll offer expert advice, guidance, and support every step of the way, from the initial listing all the way through closing.
+The best Illinois listing agents know what local buyers want and how to connect with them.
+They'll offer expert advice, tips for selling your home on the Illinois real estate market, and support through every step of the process.

-In fact, sellers who work with real estate agents net 33% more, on average, than those who list on their own.
-For a $202,686 home — the median home value in Illinois, according to Zillow — that's a premium of $66,886.
-In other words, hiring an agent is well worth the investment.
+Home sellers who work with agents net 33% more, on average, than those who sell a house independently.
+For a $247,809 home — the median home value in Illinois, according to Zillow — that's a premium of more than $80,000.
+Hiring a listing agent is well worth the investment.